 Key Takeaways

-Understanding Employee Engagement in the Modern Workplace
+What Is Employee Engagement in the Workplace?

 Employee engagement measures an employee’s emotional and psychological commitment to their organization.
 Highly engaged individuals don’t just work for a paycheck; they seek ways to improve processes and elevate output.
 They internalize the company’s successes and failures, driving a sense of ownership that micromanagement cannot replicate.